Comparisons

 Team Collaboration: Postman Wins

-Postman: Shared cloud workspaces where teams access the same collections.
-Leave comments on requests.
-Manage roles and permissions.
-Activity feeds show what teammates are doing.
-Mature collaboration tools built into the core product.
+Postman has shared cloud workspaces where teams access the same collections, leave comments on requests, and manage roles and permissions.
+Activity feeds show what teammates are doing, and the collaboration tools feel like a core part of the product.

 Pricing

-Postman: Free tier covers individual use (1,000 requests/month, 3 team members).
-Professional plan: $12/user/month.
-Enterprise: custom pricing.
+Postman's free tier covers individual use, with limits around collection runs and team features.
+Professional plans start around $12/user/month, while Enterprise uses custom pricing.
 Team features and higher limits require paid plans.

 When to Use Postman